 Message type Source Header/body checks?
 Undeliverable mail bounce(8) No Network mail smtpd(8) Configurable Network mail qmqpd(8) Configurable Local submission pickup(8) Configurable Local forwarding local(8) No Postmaster notice many No

 How does Postfix decide what mail needs to be filtered?
 It would be clumsy to make the decision in the cleanup(8) server, as this program receives mail from so many different sources.
 Instead, header/body checks are requested by the source.
-Examples of how to turn off header/body checks for mail received with smtpd(8), qmqpd(8) or pickup(8) are given below under "Configuring header/body checks for mail from outside users only" and "Configuring header/body checks for mail to some domains only".
+Examples of how to turn off header/body checks for mail received with smtpd(8), qmqpd(8) or pickup(8) are given below under "Configuring header/body checks for mail from outside users only", "Configuring different header/body checks for MX service and submission service", and "Configuring header/body checks for mail to some domains only".

 Header/body checks do not decode message headers or message body content.
 For example, if text in the message body is BASE64 encoded (RFC 2045) then your regular expressions will have to match the BASE64 encoded form.
 Likewise, message headers with encoded non-ASCII characters (RFC 2047) need to be matched in their encoded form.

 Header/body checks cannot filter on a combination of message headers or body lines.
 Header/body checks examine content one message header at a time, or one message body line at a time, and cannot carry a decision over to the next message header or body line.

 Header/body checks cannot depend on the recipient of a message.